ssuukk/MaxVector/README.md

       findClosest(prompt: "house animal", k: 3, measure: COSINE) {
         id
         label
+        metadata {
+          example
+        }
+        embedding {
+          points
+        }
+      }
+    }

+If you prefer to query the DB by supplying all 2048 coordinates, you can of course do that, too:

+    query closestVectors {
+      findClosestByVector(vec:[1.5, 3.45, 32.3, (2045 more coords...)], k: 3, measure: EUCLIDEAN) {
+        id
+        label
       }
     }

 Of course - more features will be added as necessary.